Amr-Abdellatif/Building-a-Vision-Transformer-from-scratch-using-PyTorch/readme.md

 # Usage

-python version `python 3.12` with WSL environment using Mini-conda
+1. python version `python 3.12` with WSL environment using Mini-conda
+2. pip install `requirements.txt`

 ## In Vision Transofrmer we're only using the Encoder Block
 --------------------------------------------------------------